mkdoc/mktask/README.md

 ### Main Task

-The `mk` program when executed with no arguments will either run all available tasks in series or if a `main` task is declared just run the main task.
+The `mk` program when executed with no arguments will either run all available tasks in series or a `main` task if declared.
 To declare a main task give it the name `main`:

 ```javascript
 var mk = require('mktask');